iSEE/iSEEhub/README.md

 ## Code of Conduct

-Please note that the iSEEExperimentHub project is released with a [Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
+Please note that the iSEEhub project is released with a [Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.